 That’s why a visit to the acclaimed Museum of Science is a no-brainer!
 Kids and adults alike will enjoy their award-winning exhibits (more than 700 of them!), interactive displays, and special programming.

 Some of the highlights include the landmark Hall of Human Life, which features the biology of the human body, and the Charles Hayden Planetarium, the most sophisticated digital planetarium in the entire region.

-Getting In: Museum of Science tickets are included with the Go Boston Card.
+Getting In: Museum of Science tickets are included on the Go Boston Card.

-Stop #2 – Option 2 (outdoor): The Boston Common & Boston Public Gardens
+Stop #3: The Boston Common & Boston Public Garden

 If it’s a nice day, hop off the Trolley Tour at the Boston Common and explore this beautiful urban park in the heart of Boston.
 Here, you’ll find people and animals enjoying the green space, gardens, and water features throughout the park.

 Come here to people watch or to take photos of the beautiful flowers in the Public Gardens.
 A visit to these charming green spaces is a great way to see a different side of Boston.

 If the Swan Boats are operating, get in line for a quick, relaxing cruise along the lagoon powered by pedaling (but you can just sit on one of the benches!)–it’s one of the most quintessential Boston experiences.

 Getting In: There’s no fee for entering either the Common or the Public Gardens, but there are Swan Boat rides that operate seasonally.
 Admission to the Swan Boats of Boston is included on the Go Boston Card.